MicrosoftDocs/azure-reference-other/studio-module-reference/split-data-using-regular-expression.md

 ---
-title: "Split Data using Regular Expression | Microsoft Docs"
+title: "ML Studio (classic): Split Data using Regular Expression - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to apply a filter criteria to a text column with the Regular Expression Split option in the Split Data module. ms.date: 05/06/2019 ms.service: "machine-learning"